-RSS campaigns function differently than other types of MailChimp campaigns.
+RSS campaigns function differently than other types of Mailchimp campaigns.
 When you create an RSS campaign, we generate the parent copy of the campaign that is referenced for each individual send.
-When the RSS campaign sends to your list at its scheduled time, each sent copy is referred to as a child of the parent campaign.
+When the RSS campaign sends at its scheduled time, each sent copy is referred to as a child of the parent campaign.

 We generate a campaign report for each child RSS campaign.
 To see an overview of the child campaign reports for a parent RSS campaign, follow these steps.

 - Navigate to the Campaigns page.